haqer1/optimize-css/README.md

 ## Motivation
 E.g., an auto-generated CSS file of 137498 bytes could be optimized to 1000 bytes.
-This was the case for **./optimize-css.4.primeng.pTooltip-only.sh**, written while looking into the aspect of avoiding the CPU & bandwidth overhead associated with serving unnecessary CSS content during a project.
+This was the case for **./optimize-css.4.primeng.pTooltip-only.sh**, written during a project while looking into the aspect of avoiding the CPU & bandwidth overhead associated with serving unnecessary CSS content.

 ## Code
 Currently there are 2 bash scripts under **sh/**.